The 7 Key Performance Indicators (KPIs) That You Should Track To Help Grow Your eCommerce Store

 Ecommerce KPIs No 7: Conversion Flow Percentages

 Conversion flow is designed to help visualise your conversion rate.
-It visualises the customer journey through your store.
+It visualises the customer journey through your store from homepage to checkout conversion.
 The easier it is to navigate the higher your conversion rate, the greater your customer loyalty.

 All eCommerce KPIs should be visualised on a dashboard but this one in particular needs to be viewed.
 Simply because it's much easier on our brains to see where we are losing customers.